DisnakeDev/disnake/docs/api/index.rst

 Enumerations
 ------------

-The API provides some enumerations for certain types of strings to avoid the API from being stringly typed in case the strings change in the future.
+The API provides some enumerations for certain types of values to avoid the API from being typed as literals in case the values change in the future.

 All enumerations are subclasses of an internal class which mimics the behaviour of :class:`enum.Enum`.